ddev/ddev/docs/content/users/basics/commands.md

 ### `debug check-db-match`

-Verify that the database in the db server matches the configured type/version.
+Verify that the database in the db server matches the configured [type and version](../extend/database_types.md).

 Example: